py415/dicee-ios/README.md

 ### User Stories

 - [X] User can click the "Roll" button to randomize the dice images.
+- [X] User can shake their phone to roll the die.

 ## App Walkthrough GIF